UX Designers

 5. Collaborate with Cross-Functional Teams

-UX designers work closely with other members of the product team, such as UI designers, graphic designers, developers and product managers, as well as stakeholders from different disciplines.
-They collaborate to ensure that the design aligns with the overall product vision and meets business goals.
-Effective communication and teamwork are crucial for successful collaboration.
+UX designers work closely with other members of the product team—such as UI designers, graphic designers, developers and product managers—as well as stakeholders from different disciplines.
+They collaborate to make sure that the design goes in line with the overall product vision and meets business goals.
+Effective communication and solid teamwork are crucial things for successful collaboration to be a reality.

 UX Designer and Author of Build Better Products and UX for Lean Startups, Laura Klein explains the value of cross-functional teams.